A Voice of Reason

 Even when the system worked properly, reviewing footage was time-consuming and costly.
 Because it was a standalone, on-premise system, video reviews had to be conducted on-site in the stores, taking managers away from important tasks during their shifts or requiring them to review footage after hours.
 Once they managed to carve out the time, the process involved dialing into the system repository, downloading footage from a particular time period, and manually sifting through hours of footage to locate the incident in question.

 “Manually scanning through tens of thousands of weekly transactions to pick out a two- or three-minute stretch of video was nearly impossible without the benefit of a huge staff.
 We didn’t have the time or resources to waste, so in many instances we just let it go,” Hodges says.
-“Overall, it just lacked the functionality to be a long-term solution and we needed something more robust and easier to use.”
+“Overall, it just lacked the functionality to be a long-term solution and we needed something more robust and easier to use.
+With Envysion, we just login and use the video scrub bar to find a specific time and date.
+We’re able to easily sort through more than 90,000 weekly transactions to zero in on the exact time frame we want to investigate.”

 A cloud-based solution for maximum coverage and flexibility

-Eager for a more agile and efficient system, Hodges set out to replace his outdated video system.
+Eager for a more agile and efficient solution, Hodges set out to replace his outdated surveillance system.
 In particular, he wanted a cloud-based solution for better performance and easier use, as well as one with stronger analytics capabilities that he and his staff could access from anywhere.

 Importantly, as a long-time KFC franchisee and a strong influence within the KFC franchise community, Hodges wanted to ensure that the solution he found aligned with the corporate office’s present and future system preferences as well as meeting the unique needs of other franchisees.